tsiruot137/MATH-Cruise137/README.md

 A course is divided into chapters, as it is impractical to put all chapters in one file.
 Each chapter of content is written in some `.tex` files (note files, problem files or insight files).

 ### 6.3 File
 In the early design of this repository, I planned to record all the contents of one chapter in a single file.
-But with the increasing need of insights and exercises, it is better to separate them into the four genres of files.
+But with the increasing need of insights, it is better to separate them into the four genres of files.

 ## 7. Formatted Timestamp
 The physical structures of different hierarchy levels must be coded in a unified timestamp format:
 + Course: the **course ID** is an integer within `[0, 99]` (as I do not expect to learn more than 100 courses in my life)
 + Chapter: the **chapter ID** is a non-negative integer.
-+ File: the **file ID** is a non-negative integer prefixed with the genre of the file (`I` for insight, `P` for problem, `E` for exercise and none for note).
++ File: the **file ID** is a non-negative integer prefixed with the genre of the file (`I` for insight, `P` for problem, and none for note).
 For example, the file ID `I3` refers to the **3rd insight file** of this chapter.
 + Block: every block except the remark blocks is assigned with a **block ID**.
 A block ID is a lexical tuple of integers prefixed with the chapter ID and the file ID.
 For example, the block ID `3_I2.4` is the block `4` in the file `I2` of the chapter `3`, `3_P2.4.5` is the block `4.5` in the file `P2` of the chapter `3`, `3.6.1` is the block `6.1` in the note file of chapter `3`. **The block ID within the chapter**, is the remaining part of the block ID after removing the prefix.
 For example, for the block ID `3_P2.4.5`, the block ID within the chapter is `4.5`.
 The block ID is a lexical tuple of integers, representing the main-branch order:
   + `3.2` is before `3.3`, `3.3.1` is before `3.3.2` and `3.3.4` is before `3.4.3`.
   + `3.2` is before `3.2.1`, as `3.2` is actually `3.2.0` (exactly, it is `3.2.0.0.0. ...`).
 A block ID within the chapter is a lexical sequence infinite of integers, where those digits after the last presented digit are all zeros.